 The City of Colorado Springs' adopted Comprehensive Plan, known as PlanCOS, describes the City's vision of creating a vibrant community organized around six themes of vibrant neighborhoods, unique places, thriving economy, strong connections, renowned culture, and majestic landscapes.
 This Plan is intended to implement PlanCOS and is in direct conformance with PlanCOS.
-The URA Plan supports three themes in PlanCOS of vibrant neighborhoods, unique places, and thriving economy.
+The URA Plan directly supports three themes in PlanCOS of vibrant neighborhoods, unique places, and thriving economy.
 The following excerpts from PlanCOS highlight the linkage between PlanCOS and this Plan under these three themes.
 These are representative excerpts, and not an all-inclusive list of relevant statements:

-- Vision Map The Plan Area in the PlanCOS Vision Map is within Downtown Colorado Springs. - Vibrant Neighborhoods Framework The Plan Area is located in Downtown Colorado Springs. - Goal VN-2 Strive for a diversity of housing types, styles, and price points distributed throughout the city through a combination of supportive development standards, community partnerships, and appropriate zoning and density that is adaptable to market demands and housing needs. - Goal VN-3 Through neighborhood plans, associations, and partnerships, empower neighborhoods to reinvest in order to create community, vibrancy, and to address their specific vision and needs. - Unique Places Framework The unique places framework shows the vision of unique places in the city and focuses on designing these places to be compatible with surrounding neighborhoods and business areas.
-The Plan Area is located within Downtown.
-The goal of Downtown is to continue to grow and adapt Downtown Colorado Springs as the singular economic and cultural heart of the city and region, consistent with the Experience Downtown Colorado Springs Plan. - Goal UP-2 Embrace thoughtful, targeted, and forward-thinking changes in land use, infill, reinvestment, and redevelopment to respond to shifts in demographics, technology, and the market. - Policy UP-2.A: Support infill and land use investment throughout the mature and developed areas of the city. - Goal UP-3 Continue to grow and support Downtown as an inclusive, mixed use, cultural, and economic heart of the region. - Goal UP-4 Strengthen our overall community identity and better serve the needs of residents and businesses within our large metropolitan area by developing active, unique, and connected centers and corridors. - Thriving Economy Framework The Plan Area in Downtown is located within a Critical Support Typology.
-The goal of Critical Support Typology is to ensure fundamental needs of residents and businesses are met every day by providing fundamental services and activities. - Goal TE-1 Build on our quality of place and existing competitive advantages. - Goal TE-4 Focus on productively developing and redeveloping areas already in, nearby, or surrounded by the city in order to preserve open spaces, maximize investments in existing infrastructure, limit future maintenance costs, and reduce the impacts of disinvestment in blighted areas.
+• Vision Map - The Plan Area in the PlanCOS Vision Map is identified as an Established Suburban Neighborhood.

+Vibrant Neighborhoods Framework - The Plan Area is identified as an Established Suburban Neighborhood.
+The goal of this typology is to enhance existing character, while supporting ongoing investment and improved adaptation.

+Goal VN-3 - Through neighborhood plans, associations, and partnerships, empower neighborhoods to reinvest in order to create community, vibrancy, and to address their specific vision and needs.

+Unique Places Framework - The unique places framework shows the vision of unique places in the city and focuses on designing these places to be compatible with surrounding neighborhoods and business areas.
+The Plan Area is identified as a Community Activity Center.
+The goal of Community Activity Centers is to reinforce and create desirable places that provide identity, mixed use focus, and offer integrated support and services to subareas of the city.

+- Goal UP-2 Embrace thoughtful, targeted, and forward-thinking changes in land use, infill, reinvestment, and redevelopment to respond to shifts in demographics, technology, and the market. - Policy UP-2.A: Support infill and land use investment throughout the mature and developed areas of the city. - Goal UP-4 Strengthen our overall community identity and better serve the needs of residents and businesses within our large metropolitan area by developing active, unique, and connected centers and corridors. - Policy UP-4.D: Leverage funding tools, partnerships, and policies to fund and maintain redevelopment centers, corridors, and gateways. - Goal UP-5 Develop and support unique places and centers as models of resilience and sustainability.

+Thriving Economy Framework - The Plan Area is identified as a Spinoffs and Startups typology, which has the goal to become increasing competitive at business and worker attraction in medium and high-wage jobs by supporting the creation of environments that attract them and allow them to thrive.

+- Goal TE-1 Build on our quality of place and existing competitive advantages. - Policy TE-1.A Preserve and strengthen key economic sectors and strive to grow medium and high-wage jobs in targeted industry clusters.

+- Goal TE-2 Diversify the local economy by fostering a range of business types and sizes. - Goal TE-3 Continue to initiate regional coordination and partnerships focused on economic development and shared fiscal sustainability. - Policy TE-3.A Foster cross-jurisdictional collaboration and planning with other public agencies and surrounding jurisdictions. - Goal TE-4 Focus on productively developing and redeveloping areas already in, nearby, or surrounded by the city in order to preserve open spaces, maximize investments in existing infrastructure, limit future maintenance costs, and reduce the impacts of disinvestment in blighted areas. - Policy TE-4.A Prioritize development within the existing City boundaries and built environment (not in the periphery).